Skip to content

 Confirmed Threat

-Between late April and early May 2023, the AvosLocker ransomware gang seized control of Bluefield University's RamAlert emergency-notification system and used it to send threatening SMS and email alerts directly to roughly 1,500 students and staff, telling them their personal data had been stolen and warning them not to trust the administration.
+Between late April and early May 2023, the AvosLocker ransomware gang seized control of Bluefield University's RamAlert emergency-notification system and used it to send threatening SMS and email alerts directly to the students, faculty, and staff subscribed to the system, telling them their personal data had been stolen and warning them not to trust the administration.
 It is widely cited as the first publicly documented case of a ransomware crew weaponizing a campus mass-notification system as a pressure channel, turning the safety infrastructure itself into the extortion mechanism.

 Alerts